What is a multisig wallet?

 To create a multisig wallet, open the BitPay App and follow these steps:

-- Click the gear icon (top-right corner).
+- Click the gear icon in the upper right corner.

-- Click + Add Wallet.
+- Click + Create a new wallet.

 - Select Shared wallet.